 Hiking: 5 hours, 8 miles; elevation gain: 1,673'/510m; elevation loss: 2,280'/695m

 A morning flight returns us to Kathmandu.
 Our final night's lodging is a standard Kathmandu hotel in the Thamel district, an ideal location for shopping, dining and nightlife located in the heart of Kathmandu.
-Relax, shop, explore on your own, or join us for an optional city tour.
-The tour is likely to feature Kathmandu Durbar Square or the ancient city of Bhaktapur.
-The reminder of the day is at your leisure to shop or relax before your journey home.
+The remainder of the day is yours to ?relax, shop?, explore on your own ?or, if time allows, an optional city tour may be available.?
 Breakfast included.

 Transfers from our host hotel are provided to the airport for flights home, or extend your stay to explore on your own.
 Breakfast included.